citomni/docs/concepts/architecture.md

 - Operations (`src/Operation/`)
 	- Extend `BaseOperation`.
 	- Instantiated explicitly by adapters using `new ...($this->app)`.

+- Contracts (`src/Contract/`)
+	- No base class.
+	- Interfaces only.
+	- Used for stable public extension contracts that external apps or packages may implement or type against.

 - Repositories (`src/Repository/`)
 	- Extend `BaseRepository`.